-These statutory duties were laid until recently under the Radiation (Emergency Preparedness and Public Information) Regulations (REPPIR) 2001.
-As of 22 March 2019, these have been updated and replaced with the Radiation (Emergency Preparedness and Public Information) Regulations 2019.
+These statutory duties are specified under the Radiation (Emergency Preparedness and Public Information) Regulations (REPPIR) 2019, which have now replaced REPPIR 2001.
 These latest regulations place extra responsibilities upon the Local Authorities, and hence Dorset Council.
 One such duty includes the determination of the Detailed Emergency Planning Zone (DEPZ) based on a Consequences Report produced by the operator (Royal Navy), and the publication of this report.

-In line with these requirements work recently undertaken by Dorset Council has confirmed the extent of the DEPZ for Portland Port as an area described in Dorset Council determination for Portland Operation Berth.
-This area has not changed compared to existing arrangements, except that setting its extent (and potential future changes) now rests with Dorset Council and not the Office for Nuclear Regulation (ONR).
+In line with these requirements Dorset Council has confirmed the extent of the DEPZ for Portland Port as an area described Dorset Council determination for Portland Operation Berth.

-A booklet; Information in the event of a Radiation Emergency in Portland Port describes precautions to be taken in the unlikely event of such an emergency.
+A booklet entitled Information in the event of a Radiation Emergency in Portland Port describes precautions to be taken in the unlikely event of such an emergency.

-Following the adoption of REPPIR 2019, member organisations of the OBIG will continue to undertake regular reviews of the Plan and test these arrangements at suitable intervals (not exceeding three years).
+Following the adoption of REPPIR 2019, member organisations of the Portland Port Operational Berth Issues Group (OBIG) and Dorset Council will continue to undertake regular reviews of the Plan and test these arrangements at suitable intervals (not exceeding three years).

 For further information, including support with Braille, translation or to request this information in a different format, please contact: